Finding a Drug Treatment Center That is Right for You

 Quitting opiates isn't easy, but there are ways to make the treatment process easier.

 Treating Addiction as a Disease

 Addiction is a disease, yet finding the resources for treatment can sometimes be a challenge.
 Even within the drug treatment community, many programs don't treat addiction as a disease and rely solely on the traditional 12-step approach to recovery.
 It is difficult to treat opiate addiction without medical support, as there is a very low success rate for those who have quit opiates without prescription drugs.
 Complicating matters even further, many medical professionals often lack adequate training and have outdated ideas about addiction.

 These attitudes need to change.
 Just as cancer patients often work with a number of doctors including an oncologist, a primary care physician and other specialists who work together to treat their disease, breaking the addiction to opioids requires the same integrated approach.

 The Importance of a Comprehensive Approach

 Making the decision to get treatment is tough enough, having to deal with multiple medical professionals in different locations can be overwhelming.
 Most people don't have the luxury of an inpatient treatment facility, let alone the time to shuttle between multiple providers including a primary care physician.

-The ACCESS Medication Asissted Treatment (M.A.T.) program that uses Buprenorphine takes a comprehensive approach to treatment by integrating a doctor into the care plan.
-The doctor is fully aware and informed about the M.A.T. program and can address the individual's overall health in conjunction with the treatment.
+The ACCESS Medication Asissted Recovery (M.A.R.) program that uses Buprenorphine takes a comprehensive approach to treatment by integrating a doctor into the care plan.
+The doctor is fully aware and informed about the M.A.R, program and can address the individual's overall health in conjunction with the treatment.